DavidDock/works-of-wes-anderson/TESTING.md

 Here there are two functions:

 * The toggle function hides and shows the film information or film poster when the relevent button is pressed.
-This has been manually tested and works well.
+Manually tested by pressing the toggle button and all above expected outcomes met.
 * The other function makes sure the youtube video stops playing when the close button on the modal is pressed.
-This has also been tested manually and works well.
+Manualy tested by playing trailer and closing, expected outcome of video stopping met.

 <details><summary>Validator</summary>